darktable-org/dtdocs/content/module-reference/processing-modules/liquify.md

 title: liquify
 id: liquify
 applicable-version: 3.8
 tags:
 working-color-space: RGB
 view: darkroom
 masking:
 ---

 Move pixels around by applying freestyle distortions to parts of the image using points, lines and curves.

+As you might want to use data as source from the whole image you will be shown the uncropped image (possibly with the cropping rectangle as guide) while the module is active.

 # nodes

 Each of liquify's tools is based on nodes.
 A point consists of a single node and a line or curve consists of a sequence of linked nodes defining a path.

 Each instance of the liquify module is limited to a maximum of 100 nodes -- for more nodes, use additional instances.
 However, please note that the liquify module consumes a lot of system resources.

 Drag the central point of a node to move the node around.
 The radius describes the area of the effect (distortion occurs only within this radius).
 To change the radius drag the handle at the circumference.
 A strength vector starting from the center describes the direction of the distortion, and its strength is depicted by the length of the vector.
 Change the vector by dragging its arrow head.

 # points

 A point consists of a single node and strength vector.

 Click the point icon to activate the point tool and then click on the image to place it.
 Hold Ctrl while clicking on the point icon to add multiple points without having to click the icon again each time.
 Right-click to exit creation mode.